reinaldorossetti/robot_automation/README.md

 > Use yaml file to store as environment variables and locators, used in the robot files.
 > The project follow Pycharm Python static code analysis tool which looks for programming errors.
 > The Variables that are not mutable must follow upcase in python by default.

+** This project follow the best pratices, below refences of the same.

 References:
 https://pypi.org/project/robotframework-pageobjectlibrary